 Residential construction developed for the sole purpose of renting.
 The units are typically provided in multi-family buildings under single ownership.
-This type of housing is considered to be secured rental as the individual units are not strata titled and cannot be sold individually.
+This type of housing is considered to be secured rental strata titled condominiums.

-Municipal policy that declares a moratorium on the strata conversion of multi-family rental housing to strata titled condominiums.
+Municipal policy that declares a moratorium on the strata conversion of multi-family rental housing to Rental Conversion and is designed to accommodate households with low to moderate incomes.

-An accessory dwelling unit fully contained within a single family dwelling.

-Social housing refers to housing built under Federal, Federal/Provincial or Provincial housing programs and is designed to accommodate households with low to moderate incomes.
 Social housing includes public housing as well as non-profit and cooperative housing.

+Secondary Suite An accessory dwelling unit fully contained within a single family dwelling.

-This is a form of property ownership tenure that differs from fee simple ownership.
-Owners own individual strata lots (units in multi-family buildings) and together own the common property and common assets as a strata corporation.
+Social Housing Social housing refers to housing built under Federal, Federal/Provincial or Provincial housing programs individual strata lots (units in multi-family buildings) and together own the common property and common assets as a strata corporation.